WestPeakResearch/WestPeakWebsite/src/content/Team/Rajeet-Dhillon/index.md

 headshot: "Rajeet_Dhillon.jpg"
 ---

-Rajeet is a fourth-year Commerce student specializing in Finance.
-He joined WestPeak to develop his technical skills and explore his passion for the capital markets.
-In the past, Rajeet has completed internships with RBC Global Asset Management and the City of Delta.
+Rajeet is a fourth-year Bachelor of Commerce student specializing in finance.
+He is returning to WestPeak to further explore the capital markets with like-minded individuals.
+This upcoming summer, Rajeet will be working as a Corporate Banking Analyst at BMO Capital Markets in Toronto.

-Outside of school and work, Rajeet loves to play basketball, explore new restaurants, and go to the gym.
+Outside of school, Rajeet enjoys watching and playing basketball, trying out new restaurants, and going to the gym.